mbaumer/us_hep_funding/docs/_states/ID.md

 James E. Risch is the #3 Republican on the Senate Committee on Energy and Natural Resources

-Mike Crapo is not on any of our key committees
+Mike Crapo is not on any of our key committees.

 ## HEP Grants
 ```
 This state received no SC HEP grants from 2012-2019
 ```
-### SC Contracts
+## SC Contracts
 ```
 This state received no SC contracts from 2012-2019
 ```